All Episodes

 Excellent point.

-But uh it's an excellent point.
+But it's an excellent point.

-I think they see Bush at 33, 36, 39 percent, whatever it is, and they're just gonna throw the kitchen sink at him, thinking the American people will fall for it when probably most of it is about gasoline prices.
+And they're just going to throw the kitchen sink at him, thinking the American people will fall for it when probably most of it is about gasoline prices.

-And they're throwing that at him too.
+And they're throwing that at him, too.

-Um one final story, uh, just the headline here.
+One final story, just the headline here.

 Why do we even mess with this anymore?

-Uh with what we learned during the Shivo case, uh we could we could execute death row inmates with euphoria, and we would save the money that we spend uh on on lethal injection and food.
+With what we learned during the Shivo case, we could execute death row inmates with euphoria.

-We wouldn't feed them, there'd be no last meal because that would destroy the euphoria.
+There'd be no last meal because that would destroy the euphoria.